 How many times have you been on the flat bench pushing a heavy weight when you reach that stall point.
 You know, the weight sort of stops moving upward and now you have a real problem on your hands…literally.

 I use this as a reference for working the trigger, applying solid trigger management skills.
-On most triggers, most we see in classes we ask the student to perform a “2 step” process.
+For most triggers we see in classes we ask students to perform a “two-step” process.
 The first step is moving the trigger finger from the trigger index onto the trigger in the correct position.
 A big mistake we see is when students grip the firearm incorrectly.
 Griping the firearm incorrectly would be in a manner that does not allow your trigger finger to be isolated on the trigger and allow for a positive crush grip.
 Too many times students will grip high up on the backstrap in an effort to “control recoil”.
 The problem with this approach is generally speaking your trigger finger will be at such an awkward angle it will rub against the frame.
-When it does, it causes the firearm to move prior to detonation.
-The next issue is realizing it is physics at play during the recoil impulse.
-The closer you are to the fulcrum; which in this case is the under portion of the trigger guard the less control you have due to leverage.
-The further away from the fulcrum, squeezing with the last two digits of your grip, the more leverage you will have hence the greater recoil management.
+When it does, it causes the firearm to move prior to discharge.
+The next issue is realizing physics are at play during the recoil impulse.
+Applying grip pressure high in your grip near the trigger guard gives you less control due to leverage.
+The further away from the fulcrum or in this case squeezing with the last two digits near the bottom of grip, the more leverage you will have hence greater recoil management.

 People like to argue those points, but results speak for themselves.
 Once you can reprogram the student with the proper grip and applying power in the proper location you should be golden.
-Once this is achieved, it frees you up to work on the most difficult part to trigger management; which is the trigger’s movement.
+Once this is achieved, it frees you up to work on the more difficult part to trigger management; which is the trigger’s movement.
 Getting back to the bench press analogy from earlier and specifically the stall point.
-A lot of problems we see are a result of student failing to move the trigger smoothly, straight to the rear with minimal disturbance to their sights.
-A lot of times, a student will move the trigger to a point where they run into the stall.
-The stall is caused by either incorrect pre-programming or not having enough strength in the trigger finger to finish the job.
+A lot of problems we see are a result of student failing to move the trigger smoothly, straight to the rear with minimal disturbance to sight alignment.
+A lot of times, a student will move the trigger until they run into the stall point.
+The stall is caused by either incorrect programming or not having enough strength in the trigger finger to finish the job.

 There are some techniques that have you working the trigger in an incremental manner.
 These should be avoided and replaced with a single, smooth movement.
-The incremental movement will typically lead to this stall point, then a “smash” on the trigger causing a disruption to the sights.
-The stall is more common because of the incorrect firing grip described above.
-The first solution is to correct your grip, setting yourself for success with the trigger finger placement should be a top priority.
+The incremental movement can intensify the stall point.
+Resulting in a “jerk” on the trigger causing sight alignment disruption.
+The first solution is to correct your grip with trigger finger placement the top priority.
 Once properly placed the student should have the power necessary to control the trigger in a smooth, single movement.
-The stall should all but be eliminated or the excuse for said stall at least.
+The stall should all but disappear or the excuse for said stall at least.
 Leaving you with the opportunity to move the trigger correctly.

 The great enemy of the truth is very often not the lie, deliberate, contrived and dishonest, but the myth, persistent, persuasive and unrealistic.
 John F. Kennedy 35th President of the United States